ravindrasinghh/Kubernetes-Playlist/Lesson2/README.md

 ![NGINX](NGINX.png)

 # Before getting started:
-1. Follow the instructions from the previous video to create a cluster with v1.30.3
+1. Follow the instructions from the previous video to <b>create a EKS cluster with v1.30</b>

 Before you begin, ensure you have the following installed: